Table of Contents

 Stay at Home Mum CV Template (Text Format)

-PERSONAL PROFILE
+PERSONAL STATEMENT

 Experienced marketing specialist and mum of two with over two years of experience at a leading agency.
 Expert in writing clean and engaging copy and creating thorough content plans that accelerate reach and engagement.
 Seeking to apply my creative skills to a full-time digital marketing position with opportunities to progress to a management position.

-KEY SKILLS
+CORE SKILLS

 IT Skills

-• Completed Google Analytics Certification (2021)
+• Completed Google Analytics Certification (20XX)

 • Used MailChimp suite to design newsletters for St Mary’s Primary School Parent–Teacher Association, increasing parent participation by 20%

-Written & Oral Communication
+Written & Oral Communication Skills

 • Skilled in breaking down complicated ideas and concepts so that they can easily be understood by younger audiences

-• Skilled at public speaking and giving clear instruction, repeatedly invited to help coordinate school trips and parent–teacher meetings at St Mary’s
+• Skilled at public speaking and giving clear instruction, repeatedly invited to help co-ordinate school trips and parent–teacher meetings at St Mary’s

 EDUCATION